Driver and Vehicle Standards Agency: Enforcement examiners

-The DVSA appoints vehicle examiners to stop and check vehicles for defects and compliance.
-They wear a uniform, which consists of a shirt and tie/polo shirt, high visibility coat, trousers, boots, and a white-topped cap with a green and white chequered cap band (similar to police traffic officers).
+The DVSA appoints Enforcement Support Officers to patrol and stop vehicles for suspected defects and to check for compliance.
+Warranted Traffic examiners will then proceed to check the vehicle for Road Traffic regulations' compliance.
+They wear a uniform, which consists of a blue polo shirt, a high visibility tabbard or jacket, trousers and boots.
+Some Enforcement Support Officers wear a white-topped cap with a green and white chequered cap band (similar to police traffic officers).

 Powers

 Under the Police Reform Act 2002, section 41 and Schedule 5, Chief Constables could grant powers (under a Community Safety Accreditation Scheme) to DVSA (originally VOSA) officers to stop vehicles for checks on vehicle and driver compliance without the need for police support (later expanded to stop any vehicle, although mainly goods and passenger carrying vehicles).
 At that time, only police officers had the power to stop vehicles and therefore had to be present.
 The powers were piloted in 2003, and brought more widely into force in 2004.

 Following a consultation in July 2010, the law was overhauled in 2011 to grant VOSA/DVSA officers the power to stop vehicles without relying on police approval through Community Safety Accreditation Schemes as above.
 This also allowed VOSA/DVSA officers to stop vehicles in Scotland, as well as in England and Wales as previously.
 The amendment, which was made by the Road Vehicles (Powers to Stop) Regulations 2011, allows "stopping officers" approved by the Department for Transport to stop vehicles for certain reasons.

 To be appointed as a stopping officer, a person must: